jovotech/jovo-framework/docs/README.md

 - Add more intents and entities to the [Jovo Model](./models.md).
 - Add [handlers](./handlers.md) for these intents to the existing components.
 - Create new [components](./components.md).
-- Learn more about [routing](./routing.md) to understand when which components ad handlers are executed.
+- Learn more about [routing](./routing.md) to understand when which components and handlers are executed.
 - Learn more about [Jovo properties](./jovo-properties.md) and how to use them.